Christmas in France

 Yule Logs made out of Cherry Wood are often burned in French homes.
 An old tradition is that the log was carried into the home on Christmas Eve and sprinkled with red wine to make the log smell nice when it was burning.
 There is a custom that the log and candles are left burning all night with some food and drinks left out in case Mary and the baby Jesus come past during the night.

 In France, Father Christmas / Santa Claus / St. Nicholas is called Père Noël (Father Christmas).
 In eastern France he is accompanied by Le Pere Fouettard, a man dressed in black.
 He might be the same person as Zwarte Piet/Sooty Piet/Roetpiet in The Netherlands.
+In the region of Franche-Comté, a historic gift bringer is 'Tante Arie' (a figure like Befana who's based on a real Countess from the 12th and 13th centuries).

 The main Christmas meal, called 'Réveillon', is eaten on Christmas Eve/early Christmas morning after people have returned from the midnight Church Service.
 Dishes might include roast turkey with chestnuts or roast goose, oysters, foie gras, lobster, venison and cheeses.
 For dessert, a chocolate sponge cake log called a bûche de Noël is normally eaten.